CumulusNetworks/docs/content/guides/Redistribute-Neighbor.md

 In this design, Proxy ARP is configured on the VLAN attached to the host so that the switch responds to all ARP requests when a host sends an ARP request for anything it is trying to reach on its subnet.

-If you have many switches and need this VLAN across all the switches, you can specify a unique IP address on all the SVIs in the subnet, or you can use the anycast gateway with VRR.
+If you have many switches and need the VLAN across all the switches, you can specify a unique IP address on all the SVIs in the subnet, or you can use the anycast gateway with VRR.
 To conserve IP addresses, you can repeat physical IP addresses on a switch or switch pair (if you use MLAG).

 The IP neighbor table on the hosts and the switches look like this: